Official Program Description

 The programme mainly focuses on disciplines belonging to the area of Business Administration.
 Such disciplines are integrated with statistic knowledge to identify and elaborate data used in the business decisional processes, an economic background concerning problem-solving issues and business history.
 The programme also includes juridical knowledge on commercial, bankruptcy and tax law.

-More in depth, thanks to the competences acquired in the degree course, graduated students will obtain advanced expertise on:
+More in depth, thanks to the competencies acquired in the degree course, graduated students will obtain advanced expertise on:

 - corporate governance and auditing;